 If you can access the device that is connected to your Wi-Fi

-In the unlikely event that you have access to someone's device and they haven't set a passcode or can't stop you, then you canenter the saved password.
-For example, you can tell an iPhone to forget the network or delete the saved Wi-Fi password.
+In the unlikely event that you have access to someone's device that has not set a password or cannot stop you, you can remove the saved password.
+For example, you can tell an iPhone to forget the network or erase the saved Wi-Fi code.

 We understand that accessing data on a device requires first of all its user not to know how to protect it and so may not even be able to know how to reconnect to your Wi-Fi.
 On the other hand, it requires you to be very good at either hacking techniques or your router capabilities, so you don't even read us, since this article is aimed at dummies.